unicode-org/message-format-wg/spec/formatting.md

   with reference to the current _formatting context_.
   This can include multiple steps, such as looking up the value of a variable and calling formatting functions.
+  The form of the resolved value is implementation defined and the value might not be evaluated or formatted yet.
-  The resolved value is not necessarily in the shape it will finally take, but is "formattable", i.e. it contains everything required by the eventual formatting.
+  However, it needs to be "formattable", i.e. it contains everything required by the eventual formatting.

-  The resolution of _text_ is rather straighforward, and is detailed under _literal resolution_.
+  The resolution of _text_ is rather straightforward, and is detailed under _literal resolution_.

-  > **Note**
+  > [!NOTE]
   >
   > **This specification does not require either eager or lazy _expression resolution_ of _message_
   > parts; do not construe any requirement in this document as requiring either.**